supercollider/supercollider/README_WASM.md

 -DCMAKE_TOOLCHAIN_FILE=/Users/scheiba/github/emsdk/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake -DSC_EL=no  -DSUPERNOVA=no  -DSC_HIDAPI=no  -DNO_LIBSNDFILE=yes  -DSC_QT=no  -DNO_AVAHI=yes  -DSC_ABLETON_LINK=no  -DCMAKE_BUILD_TYPE="Release" -Wno-dev -DSSE=no -DSSE2=no -DNO_X11=yes -DAUDIOAPI=webaudio
 ```

+### Debugging

+Use the flag `-DWASM_DEBUG=on` to create a debug wasm build.

+See https://developer.chrome.com/blog/wasm-debugging-2020 how to use chrome to debug the wasm built.

 ## Credits

 The first implementation of scsynth in wasm has been written by Hanns Holger Rutz (Sciss).